wpmetabox/docs/_docs/extensions/mb-admin-columns.md

 ## Usage

-**Make sure you know how to [register meta boxes](/registering-meta-boxes/) and [define fields](/field-settings/) before continuing!**
+**Make sure you know how to [create meta boxes](/creating-meta-boxes/) and [fields](/field-settings/) before continuing!**

-To show the admin column for a custom field, simply add `admin_columns` parameter for that field.
-The parameter can be in one of 3 following formats (from the simple to advanced configuration):
+To show the admin column for a field, simply add `admin_columns` setting for that field.
+The setting can be in one of 3 following formats:

 ### 1. Simply display the admin column